 • Preheat the oven to 350°F.

 • Add strawberries, rhubarb, and ¼ cup of sugar to a small pan over medium heat.
-Simmer until the fruit is soft and juices are released, about 6-7 minutes.
+Simmer until the fruit is soft and juices are released, about 6 to 7 minutes.

 • In a medium bowl combine, flour, remaining sugar, baking powder, cinnamon, and salt.
 Stir in milk and mix until fully combined.